 In the rugged wilderness of Fljót Valley on Northern Iceland’s Troll Peninsula, the 13-room Deplar Farm is a dream hotel for many Indagare members.
 The main lure is Iceland’s unparalleled adventure opportunities, but another draw is the hotel’s serene pool.
 The water comes from the valley’s natural springs, geothermally heated to balmy temperatures even in winter, when guests use it as a prime spot for viewing the Northern Lights.

-On our radar is The Maybourne Riviera’s sleek infinity pool—a stylish slice of Riviera paradise providing endless blue sky and Mediterranean Sea views.
+The Maybourne Riviera’s sleek infinity pool is a stylish slice of Riviera paradise providing endless blue sky and Mediterranean Sea views.
 The property’s prime location on the peninsula of Roquebrune-Cap-Martin allows for breathtaking views of Italy to the east and Monaco to the west.